Casualties of the Russo-Ukrainian war: Ukrainian losses

-According to the UALosses project started at the end of 2023, found to be reliable by Mediazona, Meduza, the Book of Memory group, BBC News Russian and The Economist, themselves also running projects tracking military fatalities in the conflict, it had documented by name the deaths of 79,213 Ukrainian fighters as of 21 October 2025, as well as 81,728 missing in action, for a total of 160,941 dead or missing since the start of the invasion, including non-combat losses.
+According to the UALosses project started at the end of 2023, found to be reliable by Mediazona, Meduza, the Book of Memory group, BBC News Russian and The Economist, themselves also running projects tracking military fatalities in the conflict, it had documented by name the deaths of 96,821 Ukrainian fighters as of 21 June 2026, as well as 97,938 missing in action, for a total of 194,759 dead or missing since the start of the invasion, including non-combat losses.

-As of mid-April 2023, around 7,000 Ukrainian soldiers remained missing, of whom some 60-65 per cent were believed to be prisoners.
-The number of missing was updated to 63,000 by mid-February 2025, 90 percent of which were thought to be soldiers.
+As of mid-April 2023, around 7,000 Ukrainian soldiers remained missing, of whom some 60–65 per cent were believed to be prisoners.
+The number of missing was updated to over 90,000 by the end of February 2026, 90 percent of which were thought to be soldiers.

-Yuriy Lutsenko, the former Ukrainian Prosecutor General and member of the opposition party European Solidarity, said on Ukrainian television in January 2024 that around 500,000 Ukrainian soldiers had been killed or wounded, and that about 30,000 were becoming casualties every month.
+Yuriy Lutsenko, the former Ukrainian Prosecutor General and member of the opposition party European Solidarity, said on Ukrainian television in January 2024 that around 500,000 Ukrainian soldiers had been killed or wounded, and that there were about 30,000 casualties every month.

 Regions and officers

 Men from the poverty-stricken regions of Russia's Far North, Far East and Siberia were overrepresented among Russian war casualties.
 Buryats, Kalmyks, Tuvans, Chukchi, and Nenets were reported as Russia's ethnic minority groups suffering disproportionately high casualty rates among Russian forces.
-On the Ukrainian side, per UA Losses, as of 21 October 2025, the Dnipropetrovsk Oblast has the highest number of confirmed Ukrainian soldiers dead or missing at 15,661, while the Kirovohrad Oblast has the highest confirmed death and missing count per capita at 7.029 per 1,000.
+On the Ukrainian side, per UALosses, as of 21 June 2026, the Dnipropetrovsk Oblast has the highest number of confirmed Ukrainian soldiers dead or missing at 19,767, while the Kirovohrad Oblast has the highest confirmed death and missing count per capita at 8.713 per 1,000.